SQL: MAX Function

 SELECT MAX(salary) AS "Highest salary" FROM employees;

-In this SQL MAX function example, we've aliased the max(salary) field as "Highest salary".
+In this SQL MAX function example, we've aliased the MAX(salary) field as "Highest salary".
 As a result, "Highest salary" will display as the field name when the result set is returned.

-SQL MAX Function Examples - Using SQL GROUP BY Clause example
+Example - Using SQL GROUP BY Clause

 In some cases, you will be required to use the SQL GROUP BY clause with the SQL MAX function.